Why should I use scikit-build ?¶

 : List all modules rather than listing packages.
 More details in the Listing individual modules section of the distutils documentation.data_files

 : A dictionary mapping entry point group names to strings or lists of strings defining the entry points.
 Entry points are used to support dynamic discovery of services or plugins provided by a project.
 See Dynamic Discovery of Services and Plugins for details and examples of the format of this argument.
-In addition, this keyword is used to support Automatic Script Creation.scripts
+In addition, this keyword is used to support Automatic Script Creation.
+Note that if usingpyproject.toml

 : List of python script relative paths.
 If the first line of the script starts with#!